Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling

-The stochastic nature of atmospheric physics at km-scale \cite{selz2015upscale} makes the downscaling inherently probabilistic.
-It is thus natural to apply generative models for downscaling at these scales.
-Generative Adversarial Networks (GANs) have been used in downscaling and forecasting precipitation at km-scale in various regions \cite{leinonen2020stochastic, price2022increasing, harris2022generative, ravuri2021skilful, gong2023enhancing, vosper2023deep}, see the latter for a good review of these works.
-Training GANs however poses several challenges including mode collapse, training instabilities, and difficulties in capturing long tails of distributions \cite{xiao2022DDGAN, kodali2017convergence, salimans2016improved}.
+The stochastic nature of atmospheric physics at km-scale \cite{selz2015upscale} renders downscaling inherently probabilistic, making it natural to explore generative models at these scales.
+Generative Adversarial Networks (GANs) have been tested, including for forecasting precipitation at km-scale in various regions \cite{leinonen2020stochastic, price2022increasing, harris2022generative, ravuri2021skilful, gong2023enhancing, vosper2023deep}; see the latter for a good review.
+Training GANs, however, poses several practical challenges including mode collapse, training instabilities, and difficulties in capturing long tails of distributions \cite{xiao2022DDGAN, kodali2017convergence, salimans2016improved}.